Skip to main content

 • “I've been overjoyed by the atmosphere of this game, including the clean artwork and unsettling music.”

-• “The atmosphere somehow wasn’t as creepy as in the previous entries, and I believe it was not a good idea that 90% of the main plot took place in one location and its direct surroundings.”
+• “With that said, the atmosphere somehow wasn’t as creepy as in the previous entries, and I believe it was not a good idea that 90% of the main plot took place in one location and its direct surroundings.”

 The music in the game is widely praised for its beauty and ability to enhance the atmosphere, contributing significantly to the overall experience.
 Composed by Naoaki Jimbo, it effectively captures the game's themes and evokes strong emotions, often creating a sense of oppression that immerses players in the story.
-However, some users experienced technical issues that detracted from their enjoyment of the music.
+However, some users reported technical issues that interrupted their enjoyment, such as being stuck on a black screen while the music continued to play.

 • “But the music is magnificent, something truly beautiful.”